NBN outages and service status in Traveston, Queensland

 Beware of "support numbers" or "recovery" accounts that might be posted below.
 Make sure to report and downvote those comments.
 Avoid posting your personal information.

-NBN Issues Reports Near Traveston, State of Queensland
+NBN Issues Reports Near Traveston, Queensland

 Latest outage, problems and issue reports in Traveston and nearby locations: